Learn how to personalize and add specific info to sales forms.

 - Give your template a name.

 - Select Dive in with a template to choose a layout.
 These layouts are fixed.
-We recommend the Airy new.
-Note: If you plan to use SKUs or create progress invoices, you need to use Airy new.
+We recommend using the Airy new.
+Note: If you plan to use Stock Keeping Units (SKUs) or create progress invoices, you have to use the Airy new design.

 - Select Make logo edits to upload a new logo.

-- Select Splash on some color and pick a color scheme.
-You can enter a hex code for a truly custom color.
+- Select and pick a color scheme.
+You can enter a HEX code (the six-digit combination of numbers and letters for a color) for a truly custom color.

 - Select Get choosy with your font to change the font and size.